muno17/sqncd/README.md

 - GUI
-    - add tempo display
+    - DONE add tempo display
-    - figure out how to display midi channel dropdown
+    - DONE figure out how to display midi channel dropdown
-        - need dropdowns both for device and channel
+        - DONE need dropdowns both for device and channel
-    - add dropdown for scales
+    - DONE add dropdown for scales
-        - add another dropdown for key
+        - DONE add another dropdown for key
     - figure out best way to implement octave section
     - move sqncd button over to new column
     - add reset button in sqncd button section
-        - add dropdown with options of what to reset
+        - DONE add dropdown with options of what to reset
-    - add numbers to sequencer buttons
-    - add measure numbers?
-    - add method to tell which buttons are enabled
+    - DONE add method to tell which buttons are enabled
-        - change color
+        - DONE change color
-        - have lights flashing
+        - DONE have lights flashing
-        - have not displayed on button while flashing
-    - add display to show note data?
-    - decide on final colors
+    - DONE decide on final colors
-    - add side panels - decide on colored or wooden
+    - DONE add side panels - decide on colored or wooden
     - add shuffle display